-BOISE, Idaho — Fruitland Police announced that they will be holding a press conference to announce the latest information regarding the Michael Vaughan case.
+BOISE, Idaho — Fruitland Police announced that they will be holding a news conference to announce the latest information regarding the Michael Vaughan case.
 The conference is scheduled for Thursday, Dec.
 1 at 1:00 p.m.
+MST.
 In a press release the department specified that this is not a public event and intended only for media.
-KTVB will be at the conference and report the information after its conclusion.

 Investigators had been out at the home in Fruitland since late on the night of Nov.
 11, excavating a backyard where 35-year-old Sarah Wondra was one of the occupants.
 Wondra was arrested Nov.
 12 in connection to Vaughan's possible death and charged with failure to report a death.

 Huff told KTVB search crews finished processing the entire home and yard Wednesday.
 Investigators stopped digging on the property Friday, Nov.
 18.

 Payette County prosecutors said in Wondra's Nov.
 14 arraignment that she failed to notify law enforcement of the death of Vaughan "with intent to prevent discovery of the manner of death."

 A Payette County magistrate judge on Monday determined Sarah Wondra is currently mentally unfit to proceed.

 Wondra's attorney appeared in court via Zoom Monday for a status conference.
 Judge Brian D. Lee reset the conference for the morning of Friday, Dec.
 23. A preliminary hearing previously set for Tuesday, Nov.
 22, had already been vacated.

 Online court records show Lee on Monday also issued a commitment order, pursuant to the Idaho law about determination of fitness to proceed in a criminal case.
 Wondra is being transferred to custody of the Idaho Department of Health and Welfare for treatment.
 The commitment order indicates she was found unfit to assist in her own defense.
 Therefore, proceedings against Wondra are on hold.